GitHub Agentic Workflows

 gh aw init

-This creates .vscode/mcp.json and .github/workflows/copilot-setup-steps.yml.
+This creates .github/mcp.json and .github/workflows/copilot-setup-steps.yml.
 MCP server integration is enabled by default.
 Use gh aw init --no-mcp to skip MCP configuration.

 {